jetbundle/jetbundle.github.io/index.md

 # JetBundle

-## Engineering Principles of Physics, Finance, and Computation

-**Mapping the hidden geometry of modern science.**
+**Engineering principles of physics, finance, and computation.**

 ---

-### Physics
+## Physics

-The mathematical foundations of physical systems
+Mathematical foundations of physical systems.

 ---

-### Finance
+## Finance

-The computational architecture of financial markets
+Computational methods in financial engineering.

 ---

-### Computation
+## Computation

-The algorithmic structures of modern computing
+Algorithms and systems architecture.

 ---